 No two travelers are the same.
 Some are experienced road warriors while others are first-timers and some even travel with a group of young kids.
 We think superior airport customer service can cater to the unique needs of every traveler.

 An airport that cares: London’s Heathrow trains airport staff on how to help travelers suffering from the complexities and anxiety of dementia.
-While Gatwick Airport has become an Autism Friendly airport and their team has been specially trained to help assist autistic passengers.
+While Gatwick Airport has become an Autism Friendly airport and its team has been specially trained to help assist autistic passengers.
 Vancouver Airport teamed up with the Canadian Mental Health and introduced a new initiative called Fly Calm.

 2. They communicate and reply via social media.